AntonioLaurance/DronesFlood/README.md

 # DronesFlood

-This project solve the problem of comunications where there are floods.
+This project solve the problem of comunications where there are floods, throught of a temporary local area network (LAN) supported by drones.

 ## Motivation